SoftInstigate/restheart-mobile-example/README.md

 	bower install

 If you want to preview the web application, run `ionic serve`; after a while it should starts the default browser at [http://localhost:8100/](http://localhost:8100/).

+	ionic serve

 Of course, make sure you have already started RESTHeart as well.

-	ionic serve

-To login in the Web app, you can use the **admin** user with password **changeit**

 For more information on RESTHeart security setting refer to the [documentation](http://restheart.org/docs/security.html).

 ## Emulate the app